I Need...

-Contact the AIDS Foundation of Chicago at 312-690-8860 to request case management services.
-One of AFC's program staff will refer you to an agency in your area that will provide you with a case manager who can help you get the services you need.
+Contact us at 312-690-8860 to request case management services.
+One of AFC’s program staff will refer you to an agency in your area that will provide you with a case manager who can help you get the services you need.
+Your case manager may also be able to link you with additional services not listed here.
+If you need, case management please call 312-690-8860 or complete the following application.
+The application will be routed directly to AFC.

 Please note: Due to confidentiality, only the person seeking services can enroll as a client in the case management system.
 Family members, friends or social workers cannot enroll someone else for services without formal verbal or written consent.